SUE KESSLER - Executive Director, Founder

 Noel is a New York based actor, educator, and theater producer.
 In addition to The Bushwick Starr, he has served as founder and producer for two other theater companies: Fovea Floods Theater (NYC) and Shakespeare East (Boston, MA).
 Noel is a graduate of Skidmore College and the Juilliard School, and has since performed in various theater, television, and film productions.
 As Artistic Director of the Starr, he has presented over 50 companies in the last 5 years and served hundreds of artists.
 His curatorial track record is noteworthy, resulting in critically-acclaimed productions by emerging and established performance companies alike.
 Noel created the Starr's educational outreach program, Big Green Theater, with Executive Director, Sue Kessler, which works with Bushwick’s PS123 students every year to teach playwriting and environmental awareness.

-JAY MAURY - Technical Director, Resident Designer
+JAY MAURY - Technical and Design Director

 Jay is a New York based lighting and sound designer.
 He is a resident designer and Technical Director of Fovea Floods Theater.
 Jay also works with the Lake George Opera Festival as master electrician and sound consultant.
 His recent clients include Travis Bass Inc. and RPI EMPAC.